AyzaOyun/AyzaOyun/README.md

 👋 Hi there!
 My name is Aiza Oiun.
-For 7 years in the civil service, I have been involved in the analysis of regional economic sectors (tourism, entrepreneurship, foreign economic activity), project management, and business acceleration.
+With 7 years of experience in the civil service, I worked on the analysis of regional economic sectors (tourism, entrepreneurship, foreign economic activity), project management, and business acceleration.
+Since October 2024, I have been working as a data analyst in the alcohol industry, focusing on developing and automating reports, maintaining internal databases, and delivering ad-hoc analytics.

-To ensure data analysis, I mastered SQL on the Udemy educational platform and took courses on data analysis at Yandex Workshop.
+To strengthen my data skills, I studied SQL on Udemy and completed data analysis courses at Yandex Workshop.
+I’m also pursuing a Master’s degree at ITMO University, majoring in Infocommunication Technologies and Communication Systems — the Cloud DevOps Engineer track.

-Key skills: Python, PostgreSQL, SQL, Tableau, A/B tests, Statistics, Analysis of business indicators, pandas, NumPy, matplotlib, seaborn, plotly, SciPy, sklearn, MS Excel, MS PowerPoint.
+Key skills: Python, SQL, Tableau, MS Excel, A/B testing, statistics, business metrics analysis.

 📫 Connect with me:
-<a href='https://t.me/Ayza_Oyun'> Telegram </a>
+<a href='https://t.me/aaaaayza'> Telegram </a>
 <a href='https://www.instagram.com/aaaaayza/'> Instagram </a>
 <a href='https://twitter.com/Ayza75062692'> Twitter </a>
 <a href='https://www.linkedin.com/in/aiza-oiun-44934b2a3/'> Linkedin </a>